2 Kings 24

 Notes

 Jehoiachin's reign of only three months (March-April 597 BC) is one of the shortest in Judah's history.
-Note that 2 Chronicles 36:9 gives his age as eight rather than eighteen; most scholars consider the text in Kings to be original, as an eight-year-old would be unlikely to have wives (v.
+The parallel account in 2 Chronicles 36:9 gives his age as eight rather than eighteen; most scholars consider the text in Kings to be original, as an eight-year-old would be unlikely to have wives (v.
 15).
 His mother Nehushta is mentioned prominently, reflecting the significant political role of the גְּבִירָה (queen mother) in the Judean court.

 The Hebrew verb for Jehoiachin's surrender in v.
-12 is remarkable: וַיֵּצֵא -- "he went out."
+12 is notable: וַיֵּצֵא -- "he went out."
 This is the language of capitulation, not capture.
 Jehoiachin made a calculated decision to surrender rather than endure a siege, likely sparing Jerusalem from immediate destruction.
-This is in sharp contrast to what Zedekiah would later do, with far more catastrophic results (2 Kings 25:1-7).
+This stands in contrast to what Zedekiah would later do, with far worse results (2 Kings 25:1-7).

 The deportation numbers present a textual puzzle.
 Verse 14 says ten thousand exiles total, while v.
 16 itemizes seven thousand warriors plus one thousand craftsmen, totaling eight thousand.
 The remaining two thousand may have been the officials, royals, and other elites mentioned in v.
 15, or there may be a rounding or categorization difference.
 Jeremiah gives the number as 3,023 in Jeremiah 52:28, though he may be counting only adult males or only those from Jerusalem proper.

 The deliberate targeting of חָרָשׁ ("craftsmen") and מַסְגֵּר ("metalworkers") in vv.
-14 and 16 reveals Nebuchadnezzar's strategic cunning.
-By removing every skilled artisan and metalworker, he stripped Judah of its capacity to manufacture weapons, build fortifications, or sustain an independent economy.
-The phrase דַּלַּת עַם הָאָרֶץ -- "the poorest people of the land" -- is all that remained.
-The word דַּלָּה connotes weakness, thinness, impoverishment.
-Judah was left as a hollowed-out shell.
+14 and 16 shows Nebuchadnezzar's strategy.
+By removing skilled artisans and metalworkers, he stripped Judah of its capacity to manufacture weapons, build fortifications, or sustain an independent economy.
+The phrase דַּלַּת עַם הָאָרֶץ -- "the poorest people of the land" -- describes all that remained.
+The word דַּלָּה connotes weakness, thinness, and impoverishment.
+Judah was left diminished and exposed.

-Verse 17 records one of the most significant symbolic acts in the chapter: Nebuchadnezzar renamed Mattaniah as צִדְקִיָּהוּ -- "Zedekiah," meaning "the LORD is my righteousness" or "my righteousness is the LORD."
-The renaming itself was an assertion of sovereignty; a vassal king receives his name from his overlord.
-The deep irony is that this king whose very name proclaims the LORD's righteousness would prove to be anything but righteous.
-The name also carried political overtones -- Nebuchadnezzar was declaring that this king ruled by "right" (his right, bestowed by Babylon), and perhaps signaling to the Judean population that this arrangement was sanctioned by their own God.
+The renaming in v.
+17 carries symbolic weight.
+Nebuchadnezzar renamed Mattaniah as צִדְקִיָּהוּ -- "Zedekiah," meaning "the LORD is my righteousness" or "my righteousness is the LORD."
+The act asserted sovereignty; a vassal king receives his name from his overlord.
+The irony is plain: this king, whose very name proclaims divine righteousness, would not rule righteously.
+The name may also have carried a political signal, suggesting that the new arrangement had been sanctioned by Judah's own God and thus lending Babylon's appointment a measure of legitimacy in the eyes of the population.

 Zedekiah's Reign (vv.
 18-20)